NCCA/LetsTest/README.md

 This has mainly been designed as a simple framework for students to concentrate on basic Test Driven Development (TDD) in the Labs

 ![demo](images/demo.gif)

+The generated files can be seen in the Vec3 directory.